jikaelgagnon/jikaelgagnon.github.io/_posts/2025-07-07-covariance.md

 First, it would be nice to plot the probabilities of each height; the problem is that heights are a continous variable, so the probability of an exact height is very low (eg. the odds that someone has a height of 66.72 inches is quite low, but the probability of a height *close to* 66.72 might be quite high).
 To deal with this, we will group our data points into *bins*.
 These are simply intervals in the data; thus, instead of counting the probability of an exact value, we will compute the probability that a point falls into a bin.
 Here is a visualization of our data being split into $n=30$ bins, where the boundaries of the bins are marked by red-dotted lines:

-{% include figure.liquid path="../assets/img/bins.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="../assets/img/bins.png" class="img-fluid rounded z-depth-1 w-70 mx-auto d-block" zoomable=true %}

 Using the same bins, we can plot the density of our data (where density for a bin is ( of points in bin) / (total  of points)):